“Aiki is the power of harmony

 “The teacher-student relationship must be of respect toward each other.
 For the student, discipline and commitment to practice are essential.
 Conditioning of the body is important.
 Partners must help each other develop right attitudes and strong body movements.
 My approach to teaching is to emphasize non-competition, non-violence, non-confrontation, and the use of neutralization and redirection techniques to control attacks.
 The principles and philosophy learned in Aikido should be applied to situations encountered in our daily life.
 Enjoy practice.”

 Rob Schenk, Chief Instructor, began his Aikido training in 2000 at the Aikido Institute of San Francisco under the guidance of G.E.
 Nomura, Shihan.
 He holds the rank of 5th Dan (Birankai NA; promoted 7/11/15) and is a certified Birankai International Instructor (Shidoin).
 He also trains in Iaido.

 Rob is founder of a San Francisco-based IT consulting firm which helps small and mid-size businesses with all their computing and network needs.
 He graduated from UC Berkeley with a Bachelor’s degree in Clinical Psychology.
 He also plays guitar, likes adventure travel and enjoys spending time with his family and friends.

-Cesar began his Aikido training in 2001 at the Aikido Institute of San Francisco under the guidance of G.E.
+Gerard began his Aikido training in 2004 at the Aikido Institute of San Francisco under the guidance of G.E.
 Nomura, Shihan.
-He holds the rank of 3rd Dan (Aikikai) and is a certified Birankai International Instructor (Fukushidoin).
-He also trains in Iaido.
+He holds the rank of 4th Dan (Aikikai) and is a certified Birankai International Instructor (Shidoin).
+Gerard teaches the Children’s class and also trains in Iaido.

 – Children’s Class –